-This policy applies to all appointed staff hired within SoIC.
+This policy applies to all appointed staff hired within Luddy School.

 All appointed staff hires should follow the standard procedures below.
-In addition, all UHRS polices should be followed.
+In addition, all IUHR polices should be followed.
 See http://hr.iu.edu/employment/bloomington/recruit_procedures.html .
-Should any of the procedures below appear to contradict UHRS policy, the hiring committee chair should contact the Sr. Director of Administration and Finance to discuss before proceeding.
+Should any of the procedures below appear to contradict IUHR policy, the hiring committee chair should contact the Director of HR to discuss before proceeding.

 Reason for the Policy

 The school needs to follow hiring best practices to ensure the school, and IU, is protected from legal action due to bad hiring practices.
 The school also wants to ensure the school is hiring the most qualified candidates for vacant positions.

 - When a position becomes, or will become, available the direct supervisor should notify the Director of HR to seek approval for filling the position.

 - To create a new staff position, see Luddy Policy for Creating a New Staff Position.